brunswickcomputing/racketmanager/readme.txt

 * BUGFIX: check result on played rounds when in relevant timeframe

 = 5.6.6 =
-* UPDATE: add tennis specific isTie for ranking
+* UPDATE: add tennis specific is_tie for ranking

 = 5.6.5 =
 * UPDATE: change wp_cache_add to wp_cache_add